 The request for 20 mph signage has been rejected by KCC as this is only introduced where accidents have occurred.

 However, KCC Councillor Emma Dawson is prompting changes to the Shottendane Road end of Garlinge High Street.
 We are to have White Village Gates either side of the road with ‘Welcome to Garlinge’ – ‘Please Drive Carefully’ and red stripes and slow signs on the road, which you may have seen in Nash Lane by the farm shop.
 Hopefully, this will discourage speeding into Garlinge from this end of the Village, where the cottage doors open directly onto the road.
 We have also made contact with the Speed Watch volunteers to arrange some speed checks around Garlinge in the future.
 Two of our members have agreed to join up as Speed Watch volunteers.

-PLANTERS – I expect you will have noticed the planters around the High Street.
-KCC provided us with funding to set this up.
-GRA volunteers planted the flowers and will continue to maintain the planters.
-We are indebted to local traders who are caring for the planters outside their premises – monitoring and watering as needed.
+PLANTERS – KCC provided us with funding to set up planters around the High Street.
+GRA volunteers planted the flowers and will continue to be maintained.
+We are indebted to local traders who are caring for the planters outside their premises –monitoring and watering as needed.